wp-plugins/woocommerce-products-flexslider-all-in-one/readme.txt

 * English (en_EN)
 * Polish (pl_PL)

-For more information, check out widget page at [Teastudio.pl](http://www.teastudio.pl/produkt/woocommerce-products-flexslider-all-in-one/).
+For more information, check out plugin page at [Teastudio.pl](http://www.teastudio.pl/produkt/woocommerce-products-flexslider-all-in-one/).

 I will be grateful for opinions and reviews.